cpstrommen/strommen.github.io/README.md

 ## Future Improvements
 - Migrating CAD portfolio page to bootstrap JS and optimize 3D elements for mobile
 - Migrating entire site to a full stack to allow for server-side non-static elements
-- Possible web3 integration with wallet connect as user login
-- SEO and link visibility